kubernetes-sigs/aws-load-balancer-controller/docs/guide/ingress/annotation.md

 ## Health Check
 Health check on target groups can be controlled with following annotations:

+- <a name="healthcheck-enabled">`alb.ingress.kubernetes.io/healthcheck-enabled`</a> specifies whether health check should be performed on targets.

+    !!!example
+        ```
+        alb.ingress.kubernetes.io/healthcheck-enabled: 'false'
+        ```

 - <a name="healthcheck-protocol">`alb.ingress.kubernetes.io/healthcheck-protocol`</a> specifies the protocol used when performing health check on targets.